salmalailia/Jarkom-Modul-3-IUP5-2021/README.md

 5. The length of time the DHCP server lends the IP address to the client via Switch1 is 6 minutes, while the client via Switch3 is 12 minutes.
 With a maximum time allocated for borrowing an IP address for 120 minutes.
 (6)

 Number 2, add config in isc-dhcp-server (jipangu)

+## no. 7

+Luffy and Zoro plan to use Skypie as a server for buying and selling ships they own with a fixed IP address with IP [prefix IP].3.69 (7)

+First, take the hwaddress on Skypie

+Then config on Jipangu, dhcpd.conf

+Then add it to the skypie config